 PDEEC - Doctoral Program in Electrical and Computer Engineering

-The CISTER (Research Centre in Computing Systems - www.cister.isep.ipp.pt/) is a host Research Centre associated with PDEEC.
+CISTER (Research Centre in Embedded and Real-Time Computing Systems – www.cister.isep.ipp.pt) is also a host Research Centre associated with PDEEC.

 |Director:||José Silva Matos|